Moley93/resources/[qb]/qb-menu/README.md

         {
             header = "Main Title",
-            isMenuHeader = true, -- Set to true to make a nonclickable title },
+            isMenuHeader = true, -- Set to true to make a nonclickable title icon = "lockpick", -- Set this to any item named in the shared },
         {
             header = "Sub Menu Button",